Yves Béhar: Other design work

 In October 2015, Béhar and Movado announced a design collaboration, beginning with the Movado Edge; this is the first design partnership for the brand since the launch of their original Museum Dial watch in 1947.

-Béhar launched the world's first smart bassinet with Dr. Harvey Karp in October 2016, utilizing robotic technology to simulate the 5 S technique detailed in Happiest Baby on the Block.
+Béhar launched the world's first smart bassinet with Harvey Karp in October 2016, the Snoo Bassinet, utilizing robotic technology to simulate the 5 S technique detailed in Happiest Baby on the Block.

 In 2017, Behar introduced The Frame, a collaboration with Samsung; The Frame is a smart TV that, instead of going black when turned off, displays a piece of artwork from a world-renowned artist.
-The Frame now has an extended art collection with works from the Van Gogh Museum, Andy Warhol Museum, and the Prado.

-In 2017, Béhar made international news by designing a model of security robots for use in workspaces which was launched by Cobalt Robotics..
+The Frame has an extended art collection with works from the Van Gogh Museum, Andy Warhol Museum, and the Prado.
+In 2017, Béhar designed a model of security robots for use in workspaces which was launched by Cobalt Robotics.